Leody Taveras Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the third-best in the league.
+- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.61).
+- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.

-- White Sox pitchers combine to allow 148 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow 150 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The White Sox will look to Scholtens (1-3) in his third start this season.

-- In his most recent appearance -- out of the bullpen on Saturday -- the righty threw one scoreless inning against the Cleveland Guardians while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.